 Students explore and play Sail To Victory online as a group or on their own.
 Before, during, and after playing the game, students further their online learning with facilitated activities, lessons, and homework.
 The activities or lessons suggested in Educator Resources correspond to scenes students will experience in into Sail to Victory.

-- Before students begin playing Sail to Victory, the educator would first introduce the War of 1812 by exploring the Leaving Home scene in Explore Old Ironsides.
-Students then integrate a lesson suggested in Educators Resources (students play a character and stage a debate of whether or not to join the Navy, support the war, etc.)
+- Before students begin playing Sail to Victory, the educator can first introduce the War of 1812 by exploring the Leaving Home scene in Explore Old Ironsides.
+Students then integrate a lesson suggested in Educators Resources (students play a character and stage a debate of whether or not to join the navy, support the war, etc.)

-- An educator could integrate discussion during Sail to Victory play, to perhaps students to share what they have learned about the ship, a sailor, or what they predict will happen as they begin to learn the ropes aboard Constitution during the War of 1812.
-Have students read with the Journal of Ordinary Seaman Jesse Williams, or about another sailor in our Sailor's Stories.
+- An educator can integrate discussion during Sail to Victory play, perhaps prompting students to share what they have learned about the ship, a sailor, or what they predict will happen as they begin to learn the ropes aboard Constitution during the War of 1812.
+Have students read the Journal of Ordinary Seaman Jesse Williams, or learn about another sailor in Sailor’s Stories.

-- During game play, the educator prompt students to explain a choice they have made, define a vocabulary word, or perhaps pose a question to the room – “What did you choose to pack in your sea bag?”
-Teacher would integrate another lesson: Students play a role as a sailor or the purser in choosing what they would think would be best to include in their own sea bag.
+- During game play, the educator can prompt students to explain a choice they have made, define a vocabulary word, or pose a question to the room – “What did you choose to pack in your sea bag?”
+The educator can also integrate another lesson: students play a role of a sailor or the purser and choose what to include in their own sea bag.

 - During game play, when a student first visits “The Head” scene in Sail To Victory, they stop and complete the Overheard at the Head activity suggested in the A Sailor’s Life for Me Educator Resources.

-- During game play, have students watch the battle narration of USS Constitution's battles with HMS Guerriere, HMS Java and the HMS Cyane and Levant.
-Explore Sailor's Stories or collections items and primary sources to supplement student's knowledge of the battles during the War of 1812.
+- During game play, have students watch the battle narration of USS Constitution‘s battles with HMS Guerriere, HMS Java, and the HMS Cyane and HMS Levant.
+Explore Sailor’s Stories or collections items and primary sources to supplement student’s knowledge of the battles during the War of 1812.